smarty/changelog/sdk/java.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [4.0.0] - 2025-06-06

+- Removed support for deprecated legacy us-autocomplete
+- us-autocomplete-pro
+  - Corrected prefer_geolocation so correct values are sent to the api.

 ## [3.19.0] - 2025-05-09

 - Added administrative_area_iso2 to international-street.

 ## [3.18.4] - 2025-01-30

 - us-street-api added county_source.
 - removed license value from examples.
 This is a special value that is not usually required.